Falkirk (council area): Leadership

-The leaders of the council since 2001 have been:
+The role of provost is largely ceremonial in Falkirk.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent changes of allegiance up to March 2025, the composition of the council was:

+The next election is due in 2027.

 Premises

 From the district council's creation in 1975, it was based at the Municipal Buildings on West Bridge Street in Falkirk, which had been built for the former Falkirk Town Council and had been formally opened on 21 January 1966.
 The building was part of a complex which also included a courthouse, a clinic, and an events venue and theatre called Falkirk Town Hall.
 Prior to 1966 the town council had been based at the old Municipal Buildings at 12–14 Newmarket Street in the town centre, which had been built in 1879.

 After deciding the 1966 building was uneconomic to repair and maintain, the council vacated the Municipal Buildings in 2020 pending their demolition.
 The attached Falkirk Town Hall closed in 2023.
-Discussions on a possible replacement headquarters for the council are continuing as at 2023, with the council's offices in the meantime being distributed across several buildings throughout the area.
+Since 2020, the council's offices have been distributed across several buildings throughout the area.
+It was subsequently decided to build a new headquarters on the site of the former Callendar Square shopping centre in central Falkirk.
+Work began on the site in May 2024, and the new building is projected to be completed in 2027.